UNISTAT - the ultimate Excel statistics add-in

 Curve: Cubic spline interpolation coefficients are computed for each data series.
 A curve passing through all points is drawn.
 This option will only work when the X-axis values are in strictly increasing order.

-Trend and Confidence Intervals: A line of best fit (linear least squares) is drawn for the selected data series.
-When this option is selected from the Line list, a further dialogue will pop up allowing you to draw confidence interval curves for the mean of Y and / or actual Y values at any confidence level.
+Trend Confidence and Prediction Intervals: A line of best fit (linear least squares) is drawn for the selected data series.
+When this option is selected from the Line Type list, a further dialogue will pop up allowing you to draw interval curves for the mean of Y (confidence) and / or actual Y (prediction) values at one or more confidence levels.

 where X0 is any given value of X, the first term in brackets is the fitted Y value, the next term is the critical t‑value for an α / 2 level of significance with n - 2 degrees of freedom.
 The next term is the estimate for the standard error of the disturbance term and xi is the difference between Xi and the mean of Xi.